SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

-                                                                containing commands from a player with no permission. log-stacktraces                           boolean   false       Add stack traces to dev logging.
+                                                                containing commands from a player with no permission. log-stacktraces                           boolean   false       Add stack traces to dev logging. world-auto-save                           boolean   false       If true, logs when a world auto-saves its chunk data.
 **Modules**
 bungeecord                                boolean   false       Enables bungeecord support. entity-activation-range                   boolean   true        Enables the entity activation range settings.